Symptoms of rheumatoid arthritis

 Joint inflammation is a hallmark of rheumatoid arthritis.
 It includes:

 - Stiffness.
-The joint is harder to use and may have a limited range of motion.
+The joint is harder to use and may have a limited range of movement.
 Morning stiffness is one of the hallmark symptoms of rheumatoid arthritis.
 While many people with other forms of arthritis have stiff joints in the morning, it usually takes people with rheumatoid arthritis more than an hour (sometimes several hours) before their joints feel loose.

 - Swelling.
 Fluid enters into the joint and it becomes puffy; this also contributes to stiffness.